 What exactly are the benefits of a pop filter?

 A pop filter is great at eliminating undesirable noise and frequencies.
 It also effectively removes hissing or crackling sounds emanating from the mechanical interference of rapidly running air on the microphone.
 They also help to reduce plosives like Ps and Bs when recording.

 Later on in this article, you will learn in detail the benefits of a pop filter, how to position it, when to use it, and if having one is truly worth the hype.

 Introduction to a Pop Filter

-Just like how you can’t talk about light without mentioning electricity, you can’t talk about a pop guard without speaking of ‘Plosives’.
-Plosives are pop sounds mostly heard in the letter ‘P’ and ‘B’, and they cannot be avoided unless you stay away from the mic or don’t say the words associated with them.
+Just like how you can’t talk about light without mentioning electricity, you can’t talk about a pop guard without speaking of ‘Plosives.’
+Plosives are pop sounds mostly heard in the letter ‘P’ and ‘B.’ They cannot be avoided unless you stay away from the mic or don’t say the words associated with them.
 A typical illustration of plosives in action would be speaking directly to a lit candle.
 Plosive noises are what make the fire flicker.

 The crackling or hissing sounds are usually intense when you’re singing or recording too close to the microphone.
 Using a pop guard or filter to act as a boundary between these sounds and your microphone will protect your voice and give you a clear sound.

 When is the best time to use a Pop Filter?